awsdocs/aws-batch-user-guide/doc_source/service_IAM_role.md

 1. Choose **Trust Relationships**, **Edit Trust Relationship**\.

 1. Verify that the trust relationship contains the following policy\.
-If the trust relationship matches the policy below, choose **Cancel**\.
-If the trust relationship does not match, copy the policy into the **Policy Document** window and choose **Update Trust Policy**\.
+If the trust relationship matches the following policy, choose **Cancel**\.
+If the trust relationship doesn't match, copy the policy into the **Policy Document** window and choose **Update Trust Policy**\.

    ```
    {